chip mounter

 High Speed and Accuracy: Chip mounters can place thousands of components per hour with exceptional accuracy, far exceeding manual placement capabilities.

-Reduced Defects: Automated placement minimizes human errors and ensures consistent quality, leading to fewer defects and rework.
+Reduced defects: Automated placement minimizes human errors and ensures consistent quality, leading to fewer defects and rework.

 Increased Productivity: By automating the component placement process, chip mounters significantly increase production throughput and efficiency.